drug007/libasync/README.md

 Tutorial
 --------

-There are many examples available in the `examples/` older.
+There are many examples available in the `examples/` folder.
 They must be tested by starting the server before the client.

 All other usage examples are available in `source/libasync/test.d`.